enceladus2000/pra_utils/README.md

 ## Installation

-1. Clone this repo
+1. Clone this repo into any directory.
-2. Installed prerequisites:
+2. `cd` to the project root directory and install using

+    `pip3 install . `

+    Note: For development, it is recommended to install in edit mode:

-    `pip3 install -r requirements.txt`
+    `pip3 install -e .`

-3. Run tests (manually for now, haven't set up unit tests yet), to check if it works.
-4. To use in this package in your project, export the path to this package to PYTHONPATH:

-    `export PYTHONPATH=/path/to/pra_utils:$PYTHONPATH`
+3. Test the install by importing the pra_utils package:

+    `python3 -c 'import pra_utils'`
+4. Buy me a beer, thanks.

 ## Added Features